 As set out above, part of Reprieve's strategy is to react rapidly to external events, which means that we have a constant eye on what is happening in the world.
 Further, we constantly evaluate the projects, cases and campaigns we are working on, asking 'is this working?
 Is this changing the debate?'
 If it is not, we pivot the project or drop it.
 Thus, there is ongoing evaluation, in addition to the formal evaluation we carry out.

-We monitor and evaluate our progress through evaluation sessions and we usually have an annual staff retreat (this was not possible in 2020 due to Covid-19 restrictions).
+We monitor and evaluate our progress through annual evaluation sessions.
 At the evaluation sessions, project teams examine their goals, activities, external outputs and lessons learned.

 The first questions we ask during formal and informal evaluation of projects / cases are: